-Project Scope Management – Definition, Importance, Processes & Tips
+Project Scope Management – definition, importance, processes & tips

 Project Scope Management-Definition-Importance-Processes-Tips

 But before we get to that we need to understand what project scope is.
-In this post we are going to discuss everything about project scope and project scope management.
+In this post, we are going to discuss everything about project scope and project scope management.

 Let us take a look at the definitions first:

-It plays a crucial role in helping project managers, coordinators, supervisors to focus on what’s really important for the project and allocate the right amount of work to team members that could actually help the project to be successfully completed.
+It plays a crucial role in helping project managers, coordinators, and supervisors to focus on what’s important for the project and allocate the right amount of work to team members that could actually help the project to be successfully completed.

 To make it simpler to understand, let us compare delivering a project with constructing a building.
 A fence is raised around the site before the construction happens.

-It is done to define the boundaries of the construction so that people involved in the construction part know where to stop.
+It defines the boundaries of the construction so that people involved in the construction part know where to stop.
 This part is called scoping.

-What is scope in project management?
+What is the scope in project management?

 When we talk about scope in project management, there are two scopes we are referring to – product scope and project scope.
 Let’s learn about them briefly: